 Ken Lowe is Chairman of the Board, President and CEO of Scripps Networks Interactive, a leading lifestyle media provider for television, the Internet and other media platforms.
 Previously, he was President and CEO of The E.W.
 Scripps Company from 2000 until 2008, when Scripps Networks Interactive became a separate, publicly traded company.

-Prior to 2000, Lowe was chairman and CEO of Knoxville-based Scripps Networks.
-He built the company into one of the nation's fastest-growing and most successful creators of unique brands for cable television and the Internet.
-He founded and launched HGTV in 1994; oversaw the acquisition and transformation of the Food Network into an American pop culture icon; presided over the launches of the DIY Network and the Cooking Channel as well as the acquisitions of the Travel Channel in 2009 and Great American Country (GAC) television network in 2004.
+Prior to 2000, Lowe was Chairman and CEO of Knoxville-based Scripps Networks.
+He built the company into one of the nation's fastest growing and most successful creators of unique brands for television and the Internet.
+He founded and launched HGTV in 1994; oversaw the acquisition and transformation of the Food Network into an American pop culture icon; presided over the launches of the DIY Network and the Cooking Channel as well as the acquisitions of the Travel Channel in 2009 and Great American Country television network in 2004.
 Lowe also guided the development of the company’s growing portfolio of interactive content services in the food and home lifestyle categories.

-Lowe serves on the board of directors of National Cable & Telecommunications Association, Paley Center for Media, Cincinnati Business Committee and Cincinnati Center City Development Corporation.
+Lowe serves on the Board of Directors for the National Cable & Telecommunications Association, The Paley Center for Media and The Cable Center.
+In the past he served on the Cincinnati Business Committee and Cincinnati Center City Development Corporation.

 Lowe received a Bachelor of Arts degree in radio, television and motion pictures from the University of North Carolina at Chapel Hill.